 Eventually, if you do not like pseudo stereo – make it mono again!
 The stereo output produced by Alango algorithm is fully reversible.
 It can be easily “converted” into original mono sound by simple summation of the left and right channels.

-Sources of stereo music including mobile phones, tablets, headphones, automotive audio systems, and Bluetooth speakers.
-Stereo voice conference equipment.
+Enables stereo audio playback of mono audio sources on mobile phones, tablets, headphones, automotive audio systems, and Bluetooth speakers, and stereo voice conference equipment.

 Mono-to-stereo conversion technology is a computationally efficient, stand-alone technology that can be ported to any DSP or MCU platform.
 Please contact us for further details.